Airline Finance – Guide to Financing a Commercial FleetNovember 30, 2019

 Passenger Aircraft Leasing for Airline Finance

 Frequently, airlines finance passenger aircraft via leasing.
 Interestingly, the credit ratings of aircraft leasing companies often surpass those of the airlines themselves.
 This allows the lessor companies to borrow at super-advantageous rates.
 If they choose, they can pass along the savings in the form of lower-cost leases to the airlines.
-Also, it helps the lessor make bulk purchases and negotiate larger discounts from the manufacturer.
+It also helps the lessor make bulk purchases and negotiate larger discounts from the manufacturer.

-Due in part to favorable tax rates, Ireland was where the aircraft leasing industry began.
-Lessors like Avolon, GECAS, and Aercap operate out of Ireland and own literally hundreds of large commercial aircraft.
+Due in part to favorable tax rates, the aircraft leasing industry began in Ireland.
+Lessors like Avolon, GECAS, and Aercap operate out of Ireland and own hundreds of large commercial aircraft.
 The Middle East is another prominent leasing hub.

 Leasing gives airlines increased flexibility to reconfigure their fleets.
 Startup airlines can build their fleets quickly through leasing.
 Typically, aircraft leasing agreements contemplate terms of 7 to 10 years, but many exceptions exist.
 Two lessors, AerCap and GECAS, account for 40% of market share among the 150+ lessors currently operating.